 I write about how social science can help businesses, community development and social policy on the Social Science Insights blog.

 This website, ZuleykaZevallos.com, reproduces my academic publications and media interviews.

 My work has been featured in The Conversation, the London School of Economics and Politics, DiverseScholar, Latino Rebels, The Humanist, and Women’s Policy Action Tank.
 See my full list of academic publications and other selected writing.

 Since 2006, I have been an Adjunct Research Fellow with Swinburne University, in the Faculty of Health, Arts and Design.

-In 2007, I founded the Applied Sociology Thematic Group – this is a research group within The Australian Sociologist Association, serving researchers working outside universities.
-As a result of this work, in 2009, I established Sociology at Work (S@W).
+In 2007, I founded the Applied Sociology Thematic Group, within The Australian Sociological Association, serving researchers working outside universities.
+In 2009, I established Sociology at Work (S@W).
 S@W is an international network of applied sociology practitioners, activists and students.
-We have a current membership of almost 23,200 people across our website and social media platforms, including Facebook, Twitter and Instagram.
+We have a current membership of almost 34,000 people across our website and social media platforms.
 I maintain our blog, website and social pages.
-I am also one of the Founding Editors of Working Notes, S@W’s free online journal.

 My Research Interests